oimoralest/printf/README.md

 >Upon successful return, this function returns the number of characters printed (excluding the null byte used to end output to strings).
 If an output error is encountered, a negative value is returned.

 >A character that specifies the type of conversion to be applied.
-The conversion specifiers and their meanings are d, i(integers), c (convert and unsigned char), s (string), %(is written, no argument is converted).
+The conversion specifiers and their meanings are d, i(integers), c (convert an unsigned char), s (string), b (convert an unsigned int to binary), u (printed an unsigned int), o (convert an unsigned int to octal notation), x, X (convert an unsigned int to hexadecimal notation in lower and uppercase respectively), and %(is written, no argument is converted).

+>To use the formating options, specifier should be preceded by %. e.g: _printf("This is a test %d", integer);
 ---
 ### :file_folder: Files / Directories
 ##|File|Description